Golgautier/obsidian-upmeet-plugin/README.md

 ## Installation

 1. Download the latest release from the [Releases](https://github.com/Golgautier/obsidian-upmeet-plugin/releases) page.
-2. Copy the `.zip` file into your Obsidian vault's `plugins` folder.
+2. create a folder `unofficial-upmeet` in `.obsidian/plugins` in your vault folder
-3. Unzip and enable the plugin from Obsidian's settings.
+3. it's ready !

 ## Usage